ray-project/kuberay/docs/guidance/pod-security.md

 ```
 One head Pod and one worker Pod will be created as specified in `ray-cluster.pod-security.yaml`.
 First, we log in to the head Pod, run a XGBoost example script, and check the job
 status in the dashboard.
-Next, we use `pip` to install a Python dependency (i.e. `jsonpatch`), and run a Runtime Environment script to make sure the new dependency works as expected.
+Next, we use `pip` to install a Python dependency (i.e. `jsonpatch`), and the exit code of the `pip` command should be 0.